Reliant Energy: Ratings and reviews

-Reliant Energy has received an A+ rating from the Better Business Bureau.
-The BBB reports 194 complaints against the company in the last 3 years.
+Reliant Energy has received a C rating from the Better Business Bureau.
+The BBB reports 240 complaints against the company in the last 3 years.

 Deregulation of electricity in Texas

 On January 1, 2002, Texas deregulated the electricity industry and now there are 116 retail electric providers (REPs) currently doing business in the state.
 Texas is one of 18 states that offers some level of deregulated electricity, with the state having the largest percentage (approximately 85%) of residents who are able to choose their service provider.

 With deregulation the transmission and distribution of the electricity is handled by Transmission and Distribution Utilities (TDUs) that must offer access to their wires to all REPs on a non-discriminatory basis.

 Following the deregulation of the market, Reliant Energy began competing with other large energy companies in the state, including Direct Energy and TXU Corporation.
 Reliant Energy offers service to some of the largest cities in Texas including the Dallas/Fort Worth area in northeastern Texas, Houston and surrounding cities on the Gulf of Mexico including Corpus Christi and Galveston, and as far west as Midland.